spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-vouchers.md

 **What's next?**

-See [Managing Discounts](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/managing-discounts.html) to learn more about the actions you can do once the discount is created.
+To learn more about the actions you can do once the discount is created, see [Managing discounts](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/managing-discounts.html)